Szymon-Czuszek/SAS-Data-Science/README.md

 The data is manually entered using the `cards` section, where each line represents information about a character, including their name, gender, height, and weight.

+Explanation:
+The characters dataset is structured to store information about fictional characters, including their name, gender, height, and weight.
+Each observation in the dataset corresponds to a single character and includes their respective information.
+The data is manually entered into the code using the input statement followed by the cards section.
+This example serves as a template for creating datasets to manage information about characters in a fictional universe, which can be valuable for various analytical and storytelling purposes in SAS.

 ## SAS Data Processing Example: "employees" Dataset

 This SAS code snippet demonstrates the creation of a dataset named "employees" containing information about employees.
 The dataset has four variables: